jjhuangw/Google-Analysis/README.md

 - We can have the pre-aggregation and post-aggregation to compute data.
 Pre-aggregation computes the data and then store it, while post-aggregation queries the stored data and then computes it.
 - For stream computing, we can set up <b> Apache Kafka and Spark Streaming </b>.
 Kafka ingest data then Spark Streaming can compute data.
 Both also have scalable ability.
 #####  ElasticSearch + OpenTSDB
 - Time series data is typical non-relational data.
 It is characterized by high concurrency, high throughput, large data volume.The query mode is usually range query.
 For these data characteristics, it is very suitable to use a database such as NoSQL.
-In here, we can choose OpenTSDB as our open source data storage solution.
+In here, we can choose <b>OpenTSDB</b> as our open source data storage solution.
 - For metadata search, Metadata for the time series will also be large in magnitude, so a distributed database is first considered.
-In addition, because the query mode needs to support retrieval, the database needs to support index, and open source Elasticsearch can be used.
+In addition, because the query mode needs to support retrieval, the database needs to support index, and open source <b>Elasticsearch</b> can be used.
 - Furthermore, we can separate data into cold and hot data.
 Recently written data is accessed more frequently.
 Based on this feature, the hot data adopts storage medium with a higher hardware specification, which greatly improves the overall query efficiency, and cold data can use the cheaper cost-effective instances.
-- In long term analysis or data reprocessing, we can have a Spark job to batch process the cold data, and reduce the user impact scope.
+- In long term analysis or data reprocessing, we can have a <b>Spark</b> job to batch process the cold data, and reduce impact on our users.
 ##### Presto
 - In data analysis, we can provide the three ways for data access in our API.
 - For interactive data analysis, usually requires a powerful distributed computing engine. <b> Presto </b> can be selected.